MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-optimize-configuration.md

 > [!NOTE]
 > If preparing an image using virtualization, and if connected to the Internet during image creation process, on first logon you should postpone Feature Updates by going to **Settings** > **Windows Update**.

-### To sysprep or not sysprep
+## To sysprep or not sysprep

 Windows has a built-in capability called the [System Preparation Tool](/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview), also known as sysprep.
 The sysprep tool is used to prepare a customized Windows 10 image for duplication.
 The sysprep process assures the resulting OS is properly unique to run in production.

 There are reasons for and against running sysprep.
-In the case of virtual desktop environments, you may want the ability to customize the default user profile which would be used as the profile template for subsequent users that sign in using this image.
+In the case of virtual desktop environments, you may want the ability to customize the default user profile, which would be used as the profile template for later users that sign in using this image.
 You may have apps that you want installed, but also want to be able to control per-app settings.

 The alternative is to use a standard .ISO to install from, possibly using an unattended installation answer file, and a task sequence to install applications or remove applications.
 You can also use a task sequence to set local policy settings in the image, perhaps using the [Local Group Policy Object Utility (LGPO)](/windows/security/operating-system-security/device-management/windows-security-configuration-framework/security-compliance-toolkit-10#what-is-the-local-group-policy-object-lgpo-tool) tool.

 To learn more about image preparation for Azure, see [Prepare a Windows VHD or VHDX to upload to Azure](/azure/virtual-machines/windows/prepare-for-upload-vhd-image)

-### Supportability
+## Supportability

 Anytime that Windows defaults are changed, questions arise regarding supportability.
 Once a virtual desktop image (VM or session) is customized, every change made to the image needs to be tracked in a change log.
 If a time comes to troubleshoot, often an image can be isolated in a pool and configured for problem analysis.
 Once a problem has been tracked to root cause, that change can then be rolled out to the test environment first, and ultimately to the production workload.

 This document intentionally avoids touching system services, policies, or tasks that affect security.
 After that comes Windows servicing.
 The ability to service virtual desktop images outside of maintenance windows is removed, as maintenance windows are when most servicing events take place in virtual desktop environments, except for security software updates.
-Microsoft has published guidance for Windows Security in virtual desktop environments in the [Deployment guide for Windows Defender Antivirus in a virtual desktop infrastructure (VDI) environment](/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus)
+Microsoft's guidance for Windows Security in virtual desktop environments is documented in the [Deployment guide for Windows Defender Antivirus in a virtual desktop infrastructure (VDI) environment](/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus)

 Consider supportability when altering default Windows settings.
 Occasionally difficult to solve problems arise when altering system services, policies, or scheduled tasks, in the name of hardening, "lightening," and so on.
 Consult the Microsoft Knowledge Base for current known issues regarding altered default settings.
-The guidance in this document, and the associated script on GitHub will be maintained with respect to known issues, if any arise.
+The guidance in this document, and the associated script on GitHub are maintained with respect to known issues, if any arise.
 In addition, you can report issues in a number of ways to Microsoft.

 You can use your favorite search engine with the terms `"start value" site:support.microsoft.com` to bring up known issues regarding default start values for services.

 You might note that this document and the associated scripts on GitHub don't modify any default permissions.
 If you're interested in increasing your security settings, start with the project known as AaronLocker.
 For more information, ["AaronLocker" overview](https://github.com/microsoft/AaronLocker).

-### Virtual desktop optimization categories
+## Virtual desktop optimization categories

 The following categories are ways in which the virtual desktop can be optimized: